HenryLoenwind/enderio-wiki/Stellar-Pickaxe.md

 # Stellar Pickaxe
 ![](renders/stellar_alloy_pickaxe.png)

-The Stellar Pickaxe is a pickaxe added by Ender IO.
+The Stellar Pickaxe is a pickaxe added by Endergy.

 It can be enchanted with any Pickaxe Enchantments (Vanilla or Modded).